kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4656-add-kubelet-instance-configuration/README.md

 For different subcommands, there are the following changes:

-* kubeadm init: If the CRI socket provided in the kubeadm configuration is set, it will take precedence and generate the `/var/lib/kubelet/instance-config.yaml` configuration file based on it; if the CRI socket is not specified, the container runtime endpoint will be automatically detected, uploaded to the global configuration, and `/var/lib/kubelet/instance-config.yaml` will be generated.
+* kubeadm init: If the CRI socket provided in the kubeadm configuration is set, it will take precedence and generate the `/var/lib/kubelet/instance-config.yaml` configuration file based on it; if the CRI socket is not specified, the container runtime endpoint will be automatically detected and generate the `/var/lib/kubelet/instance-config.yaml` file.

-* kubeadm join: If the CRI socket provided in the kubeadm configuration is set, it will take precedence and generate the `/var/lib/kubelet/instance-config.yaml` configuration file based on it, overwriting the kubelet configuration downloaded from the global configuration(`kube-system/kubelet-config`).
+* kubeadm join: If the CRI socket provided in the kubeadm configuration is set, it will take precedence and generate the `/var/lib/kubelet/instance-config.yaml` configuration file based on it.
 If no CRI socket is specified, the socket is automatically detected on the node and `/var/lib/kubelet/instance-config.yaml` is generated based on it.

 * kubeadm upgrade: future versions of `kubeadm upgrade apply/node` will only check `/var/lib/kubelet/instance-config.yaml`.